 - Tick check.
 If you’ve found one tick, there could be more.
 Carefully check the rest of your body to make sure there are no other ticks.

 - Monitor your health.
 Do you need to see a doctor?
-First you should monitor your health and watch for any symptoms of tick-borne diseases, specifically an expanding rash that may look like a circle or bull’s eye, as well as fever or flu-like symptoms.
+First you should monitor your health and watch for any symptoms of tick-borne diseases, such as an expanding rash that may look like a circle or bull’s eye, as well as fever or flu-like symptoms.
 If you notice any of these symptoms, seek out medical attention.
+If you know the tick has been embedded for more than 24 hours, remove it immediately as directed above, then call your provider and they will determine whether preventative treatment is appropriate.